Acusera 24.7 Live Online Demos – CLMA Knowledgelab 2017

 Is it possible to compare different levels of control on a single Levey-Jennings Chart for identification of concentration related bias?

 Yes data for multiple QC lots can be displayed on a single, convenient Levey-Jennings chart allowing any concentration related problems to be identified quickly.

 How often is peer group data updated?

-With Acusera 24•7 Live Online, peer group data is uniquely updated live in real-time.
+With Acusera 24•7, peer group data is uniquely updated live in real-time.
 The instant nature of the peer data will help reduce time and money spent troubleshooting, re-running QC samples and performing any instrument maintenance.
 With real-time peer group data you can compare to other laboratories around the globe using the same lot of QC material and identify if there are any issues and whether they are unique to your lab or a widespread issue.